lab-cosmo/librascal/README.md

-# proteus
+# Librascal
-A scalable and versatile fingerprint and machine-learning code
+A scalable and versatile library to generate representations for atomic-scale learning